erebelo/spring-mongodb-demo/README.md

 - **ConstraintValidator** is used to validate request fields and their associated business rules by declaring an annotation in the request class.
 - **Logging** are employed to track application logs using Log4j2.
 - **Global Exception Handler** is implemented to manage errors.
-- **Template Method** design pattern used for different RestTemplate implementations.
+- **RestTemplate** is used for making HTTP requests to REST APIs.
+- **SSL/TLS** is configured to establish secure connections to MongoDB.
 - **Unit Tests** are implemented covering the entire application.

 ## Requirements